 Kimchi is a side dish made with pickled vegetables and chilli powder, left to ferment until slightly fizzy - not unlike sauerkraut.
 The lactic acid bacteria which form during fermentation are believed to be wonderful for the digestion, and if friends' amazing skin upon return trips to Korea is anything to go by, the all-round health benefits of kimchi are everything they are thought to be!
 See our article Kimchi - Korea's Greatest Food? for more of the famous condiment's history.

 You can buy kimchi in a jar for store-cupboard emergencies, but it is also very easy to make at home.
-Home made kimchi uses vegetables (most often cabbage) and two other key ingredients: gochugaru (below), and Korean anchovy sauce.
-Our kimchi making kit includes everything you need to make kimchi, plus a recipe card.
+Home made kimchi uses vegetables (most often cabbage) and the other key ingredients of gochugaru (below) and anchovy extract.

 Korean food is famed for its intense red colour and chilli heat - all of which comes from Korean red pepper powder, gochugaru.
 In early times, Korean dishes were mostly spiced with pungent vegetables such as garlic and chives.
 However when chilli came to Korea during the 17th Century via the Japanese from Portugal, and it became a huge part of the Korean diet.
 Gochugaru red pepper powder is now an ingredient in most South Korean dishes - from Kimchi to dipping sauces, and from stews to Korean banchan side dishes.

 Fermented seafood with gochugaru red pepper powder, at Noryangjin Fisheries wholesale market in Seoul